dishang13/CryptoBuyer/README.md

 ## Build and Run Instructions
 #### Software Requirements
-1. IntelliJ IDEA - https://www.jetbrains.com/student/ I am using IntelliJ IDEA Ultimate 2021.1.3
+1. IntelliJ IDEA Ultimate - https://www.jetbrains.com/student/ I am using IntelliJ IDEA Ultimate 2021.1.3
+2. Java 11 SDK - https://www.oracle.com/technetwork/java/javase/downloads/jdk11-downloads-5066655.html.
+Use the latest version that your system supports.
+OpenJDK and Java 13 should also be fine.
-2. Tomcat 9 - https://tomcat.apache.org/download-90.cgi I am using Tomcat 9.
+3. Tomcat 9 - https://tomcat.apache.org/download-90.cgi I am using Tomcat 9.
 Download the core binary distribution.
 If you have a Mac, download the tar.gz file.
 If you have a Windows machine, download the 64-bit Windows zip file.
-To install Tomcat, simply put the archive file in your working directory and unzip it.
+To install Tomcat, simply put the archive file in your working directory and unzip it.\

+#### Build and Run
 1. Download/Clone this Repository to a folder on your PC.
 2. Open the repository folder in IntelliJ IDEA as a project.
 It will take some time for it to load and perform its setup.
 3. Add a new run configuration by clicking the "Add Configuration" button in the top right